Matt Birk: 2022 candidacy for lieutenant governor

 In March 2022, Republican Scott Jensen announced Birk as his running mate in his gubernatorial campaign, challenging Governor Tim Walz and Lieutenant Governor Peggy Flanagan.
 In addition to being known as an outspoken conservative who opposes same-sex marriage, Birk also expressed skepticism of the government's response to the COVID-19 pandemic.
 The party endorsed the ticket in May 2022, with Birk's selection appealing to Republican base voters.
-Scott and Birk generally trailed in surveys of Minnesota voters.
+Jensen and Birk generally trailed in surveys of Minnesota voters.
 Walz and Flanagan released copies of their tax returns ahead of the election, while Jensen and Birk declined to do so.

 Following the U.S. Supreme Court decision overturning the landmark ruling of Roe v.
 Wade, Birk spoke at a June 2022 National Right To Life convention in Georgia where he compared legalized abortion to slavery, saying that proponents treat unborn children as the "property of the mother".
 Birk said in the same speech that American culture "loudly but also stealthily promotes" abortion by prioritizing women's careers over motherhood.
 He also criticized the termination of pregnancies resulting from rape, saying that abortion would not heal those wounds.
 His comments were criticized by Flanagan (who said that Birk "does not trust or respect women"), as well as others.

 As a candidate, Birk had a "flashy and combative" style, which caused consternation among some fellow Minnesota Republicans.
 Birk personally attacked Minnesota Republican activist Michael Brodkorb (a critic of Birk) on Twitter, after Brodkorb highlighted a KSTP/SurveyUSA poll showing Walz ahead of Jensen by 18 percentage points.
 Birk played an atypically large role on the ticket, maintained his own campaign website, campaign material, and yard signs separate from Jensen's.